-Army colonel gets $975,000 in sex assault lawsuit against former StratCom chief
+Army colonel gets $975,000 in sex assault lawsuit against former Stratcom chief

-WASHINGTON — A retired Army colonel has reached a court settlement of nearly $1 million in a sexual assault lawsuit against Air Force Gen. John Hyten, who led the Offutt-based U.S. Strategic Command from 2016-19 before serving as vice chairman of the Joint Chiefs of Staff.
+A retired Army colonel has reached a court settlement of nearly $1 million in a sexual assault lawsuit against Air Force Gen. John Hyten, who led U.S. Strategic Command from 2016 to 2019 before serving as vice chairman of the Joint Chiefs of Staff.

 The settlement with the U.S. government ends more than four years of investigations, reviews and congressional digging into the matter, which delayed — but ultimately did not defeat — Hyten’s nomination for vice chairman in 2019.
 He served two years and did not seek a second term.

-Army Col. Kathryn Spletstoser, who served as Hyten's aide in 2017 at StratCom, filed the lawsuit, and in the settlement reached in U.S. District Court in California on Wednesday, the federal government will pay her $975,000.
+Army Col. Kathryn Spletstoser, who served as Hyten’s aide in 2017 at Stratcom, based at Offutt Air Force Base, filed the lawsuit.
+According to the settlement reached in U.S. District Court in California on Wednesday, July 12, the federal government will pay her $975,000.

 After Hyten’s nomination was announced, Spletstoser came forward with accusations that he had made a series of unwanted sexual advances by kissing, hugging and rubbing up against her in 2017 while she was one of his top aides.
 She said that she repeatedly pushed him away and told him to stop and that he tried to derail her military career after she rebuffed him.